darve/harambe/README.md

 Can be played with here here [http://ladsandbeers.herokuapp.com](here).

-<small>Please note you will need a computer that is powered by human blood in order for it to run at any significant frame rate.</small>
+<sub><sup>Please note you will need a computer that is powered by human blood in order for it to run at any significant frame rate.</sub></sup>